roaminggamer/thranduil/README.md

-  if button.enter then print('button entered hot!') end if button.exit then print('button exit hot!') end if button.selected then print('button is selected!') end end
+  if button.enter then print('button entered hot!') end if button.exit then print('button exit hot!') end if button.selected then print('button is selected!') end if button.selected_enter then print('button entered selection!') end if button.selected_exit then print('button exited selection!') end end
 ```